 We were also well represented at the Karaoke events.
 Bonnie’s and Bethany’s beautiful solos earned them both invitations to audition for the ship’s all-star show.Thanks to Joseph (aka the Baby Whisperer), we hardly heard a peep out of our youngest grandson, Noah, all week.
 Joe held, walked, and sang to him constantly, through five-course meals and poolside movies alike.

-Knowing that he’ll soon be moving his little family to California for a couple of years, Jennifer’s been trying to make as many fond memories with them as possible while she still can.
+Knowing that he’ll soon be moving his little family to California for a couple of years, Jennifer’s been trying to make as many fond memories with the grandchildren as possible while she still can.

 Going places with just our four youngest in tow feels a little weird, anyway, so we’re grateful Matti has been willing to lend us her four oldest for group field trips.